johnwesley755/namma-isai-music/README.md

-﻿namma-isai-music
-Here's a complete README file for the Namma Isai Music Player:

----

-Namma Isai Music Player
+# Namma Isai Music Player

 Namma Isai is a web-based music player designed to provide an easy and interactive way to listen to music.
 It features a simple user interface that allows users to play, pause, search, and manage their music tracks.

-Features
+# Features

 - Play and Pause: Play or pause your favorite tracks with a simple click.
 - Song Navigation:Skip to the next or previous track effortlessly.